adriendupuis/exercise-cleaner/README.md

 Tags can be add as comment in files and the cleaner will remove what's inside.
 The tags include a step number.
 The cleaning script get a step as an argument and will clean inside tags having this step or greater.

-The script will first check for lines containing `TRAINING EXERCISE START STEP`.
+For each given folder, the script will first search recursively for files containing `TRAINING EXERCISE START STEP`.

 Tags can be embed in several comment syntax, or whatever.
 It's followed by a step number.
 If the step number is equal or greater than the wanted step, the script search for the closing tag with the same number and remove all in between.

 Notice: The tag doesn't care if its embed in a comment or something else.
-For examples comment doesn't exist in JSON, there is some trick to not trigger syntax errors but with a limitation for last line without ending coma.
+For examples comment doesn't exist in JSON, there is some tricks to not trigger syntax errors but with a limitation for last line without ending coma.

 Simple:
 - `TRAINING EXERCISE START STEP <step_number>`